Skip to Content

 • Damages hair color

-Now, let’s get into our in-depth comparison to figure out which hair treatment is better for your hair type.
+Now, let’s get into our in-depth comparison to determine which hair treatment is better for your hair type.

 1. Core Benefits

-Hot oil treatment and deep conditioning each come with a distinct set of benefits.
+Hot oil treatment and deep conditioning each come with distinct benefits.

-Hot oil treatment improves your damaged hair condition and makes it more elastic.
+Hot oil treatment improves the condition of your damaged hair and makes it more elastic.
 It also prevents hair breakage in the long run.

 In addition, here are the other main benefits you’ll get when using this type of treatment: